Basketball Training, Academic Tutoring & Mentoring

 Students will receive transportation to basketball practice on the day they attend the Crossover Center.
 Transportation to and from basketball is the responsibility of the family all other days of the week.
 Students must be picked up by family promptly at 7pm from Basketball practice.
 Transportation home from practice is not provided.

 The Crossover Academic Mentoring Program is aimed at literacy development, academic empowerment and character training for students elementary through high school.

 Students are required to attend the Crossover Center one day per week where they will meet with their mentor, receive academic support and/or work through the Crossover Pro training program.
-If a student is failing a class, or has below a 2.0 GPA, they will be required to attend the Center two days per week for the remainder of that quarter or until their grades have improved.
+If a student is failing a class, or has below a 2.0 GPA, parents will be encouraged to have a conversation with the academic staff to discuss additional academic support

 Monday and/or Wednesday: after school until basketball practice at 6pm.

 Tuesday and/or Thursday: after school until basketball practice at 5pm.

 Mentoring is more than just tutoring or homework help.
 It is a one-on-one, caring, supportive partnership between a mentor and a student that is based on trust and whose purpose is to focus on the scholastic needs of the student toward achieving his/her fullest potential.
 A mentor is a wise and trusted friend with a commitment to provide guidance and support to the student.
 Academic Mentoring is also focused on developing growth mindsets, character development, etiquette, confident self-expression, and exposure to the broader world.

 Tutors will be matched with student athletes at the beginning of the year and work with students for a minimum of one hour per week, on an assigned day, throughout the school year.

 All absences must be called in to the Crossover Center.
 More than 3 unexcused absences (Basketball or Crossover Center) per quarter will result in dismissal from the program for the remainder of the quarter.
 Re-admittance to the program will require an in person interview and only if space allows.